tcalmant/ipopo/docs/refcards/shell.rst

 * Remote Shell: useful when managing an application running on a server
 * XMPP Shell: useful to access applications behind firewalls

-.. note:: Add a note about the common arguments and a link to :ref:`init_config`_
+.. note:: Add a note about the common arguments and a link to :ref:`refcard_init_config`

 Text UI
 -------